google/google-my-business-samples/csharp/README.md

 ## Generate VS solution

-The following steps will generate the VS project file
+Execute the following steps in a new powershell to generate the VS project

 - `git clone https://github.com/googleapis/google-api-dotnet-client`
 - Remove existing discovery files `rm DiscoveryJson/*`.
 Place here the discovery file from [devsite](https://developers.google.com/my-business) and set revision tag to a current date e.g. `"revision": "20201210"`